 This is a great lifting strap for intermediate or advanced weight lifters.
-This will help both the recreational and heavy-duty weight lifter.
+This will help both recreational and heavy-duty weight lifters.

 - Secure – made from durable leather, you can be sure that you’ll have everything that you need for a decent lifting experience.

-- Portable – if you are going to be exercising in multiple locations, then these are the perfect accessory.
+- Portable – if you are going to be exercising in multiple locations, then these are the perfect accessories.

 - Reinforced – with box stitching for extra grip, this has plenty of features that will easily hold the weight of a heavy dumbbell.